KDP Previewer Checklist

 Warning pattern: unexpected blank page before chapter

-Fix: Remove hidden page breaks or duplicate section boundaries and normalize chapter-start policy.
+Fix: Remove hidden page breaks or duplicate section boundaries and keep chapter-start rules consistent.

-Verify: Only intentional parity blanks remain between chapters.
+Verify: Only intentional blank pages remain between chapters.

 Warning pattern: chapter start shifted after edits

-Fix: Lock print setup, remove stale file variants, and export from the latest source only.
+Fix: Lock print setup, remove older confusing file versions, and export from the latest source only.

-Verify: Chapter-start sequence matches release log across full manuscript.
+Verify: Chapter-start order matches your notes across the full manuscript.

 Warning pattern: TOC link target mismatch

-Fix: Normalize heading hierarchy and remove duplicate anchor-producing headings in source.
+Fix: Normalize heading hierarchy and remove duplicate anchor-producing headings in the source file.

 Verify: Every TOC link lands on the intended chapter heading.